sammyd/iOS8-day-by-day-book/manuscript/19-core-image-kernels.md

 One of the restrictions with CoreImage on iOS devices has always been that you are restricted to using the provided filter kernels.
 This has meant that it is incredibly difficult to use the GPU to perform any bespoke image processing.
-However, iOS8 changes this - with the introduction of custom kernels in CoreImage.
+However, iOS 8 changes this - with the introduction of custom kernels in CoreImage.

 This post gives a brief introduction into the new custom kernel functionality -